MasterLufier/Creality-K2-Custom-Macros/README.md

 > Before using main.cfg, please open it, read the comments on the user-defined section, set the desired values, save, and restart firmware.
 > Also, there is an explanation of each virtual pins in the comments in main.cfg.

- 1. Install Klipper Virtual Pins https://github.com/pedrolamas/klipper-virtual-pins: Just copy `virtual_pins.py` to you printer `/usr/share/klipper/klippy/extras/` via SSH (find the SSH password from touch UI > Cogwheel > General > Root account)
+ 1. Copy files from `/extras/` dir to you printer `/usr/share/klipper/klippy/extras/` via SSH (find the SSH password from touch UI > Cogwheel > General > Root account Information)
  1. Upload the `custom` directory of this repo to your printer using the Fluidd web interface.
  1. Edit your `printer.cfg`:
      1. Add after the `[includes ...]` block at the top: